Crossfades In Premiere Pro Explained (Constant Gain, Constant Power & Exponential Fade)

 This can create a jarring transition between clips.
 This transition isn’t as smooth as Constant Power, which we will explore next.

-According to Adobe’s website, “The Constant power crossfade creates a smooth, gradual transition, analogous to the dissolve transition between video clips.
-This crossfade decreases audio for the first clip slowly at first and then quickly toward the end of the transition.
-For the second clip, this crossfade increases audio quickly at first and then more slowly toward the end of the transition.”
+Adobe says, “The Constant power crossfade creates a smooth, gradual transition, analogous to the dissolve transition between video clips.
+This crossfade decreases audio for the first clip slowly and then quickly toward the end of the transition.
+For the second clip, this crossfade increases audio quickly at first and then more slowly toward the end of the transition.

-You can see how this transition works in the photo below.
-As you can see, the keyframes on the first clip gradually decrease over several frames while the keyframes gradually increase the gain on the second clip.
+The photo below shows how this transition works.
+The keyframes on the first clip gradually decrease over several frames, while the keyframes on the second clip gradually increase the gain.

 Constant Power